fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-06-11】[adrianhajdin / react\-movies](https://github.com/adrianhajdin/react-movies) - Dive straight into React—from basic JSX to advanced hooks—and build a real, modern app in this hands\-on crash course!
 * 【2025-06-09】[eyaltoledano / claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 * 【2025-06-08】[eyaltoledano / claude\-task\-master](https://github.com/eyaltoledano/claude-task-master) - An AI\-powered task\-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others
 * 【2025-06-07】[sebastiancarlos / beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - 🏝️ A CLI tool to replace and automate your daily web browser